Graduate Requirements

 - A 750 - 900 word teaching philosophy.

-- A 30’ video recording of a lesson, including both vocal exercises and the coaching of repertoire.
+- A video recording of a lesson (25-35 minutes long), including both vocal exercises and the coaching of repertoire.
+Videos shorter than 25 minutes or longer than 35 minutes will not be considered.

-- A cover letter which include the following information as applicable:
+- A cover letter which includes the following information as applicable:

 - reason for interest in this position